sbryan/spark-js-SDK/README.md

 ```

 ### Testing
-See the README.md inside the test folder
+See the README.md inside the test folder.

 ### Packaging